 - Search space is restricted based on domain knowledge

 We used the algorithm to optimize 3 customer Hive Queries.
-We observed following percentage reduction over settings chosen by the Database Admins :
+We observed the following percentage reduction over settings chosen by the Database Admins :

 We saw very good improvement in our cost metric.
-However this method has two major disadvantages:
+However, this method has two major disadvantages:

 - Cost: The experiment cost $5000.
 The customer had 1000 more queries.
 It is possible to make the search more efficient and reduce the number of iterations.
-Since customers have 100s or 1000s of queries, even 10 or 50 fold reduction is not sufficient to make the approach economical.
+Since customers have 100s or 1000s of queries, even a 10 or 50 fold reduction is not sufficient to make the approach economical.

 - Shadow clusters and tables: For ETL queries, the approach requires shadow clusters and queries.
 The queries had to be reviewed multiple times to make sure production clusters and tables were not affected.
 The cost in terms of man-hours was also exorbitant.

 Since iterative execution is impractical at scale, we considered a model-based approach to eliminate the execution of queries.
 We created an execution model that replicated an execution engine.
 The model is based on the reduced set of parameters only and is therefore relatively simpler to other approaches.

 The cost model also takes statistics about data sizes and selectivities of various operators as input.
 There are two ways to get these statistics: